 Abanicos from Spain

 Hand fans have a long history across cultures around the world.
-Once they got to Spain, they became very popular.
-In the 19th century they were a must-have luxury item among the upper class.
+Once they got to Spain in the 17th century, they became very popular and were integrated in social interactions as a mean to communicate emotions, a complex secretive code but the etiquette of the time. and In the 19th century they were a must-have luxury item among the upper class.
 Today they are still found all over Spain and come in beautiful designs, not to mention they’re a nice way to beat the heat.
-Aside from their look and utility though, fans can also be used as a love language to signify one’s feelings towards someone.
+Aside from their look and utility though, fans can still be used as a love language to signify one’s feelings towards someone.
 Did you know that waving a fan really fast means you like the person you’re looking at?
 A closed fan near the heart means you love them.

 Chinese Silk from China

 China is still the world’s foremost silk producer and the practice goes back over 6,000 years.
 No other culture discovered the silk making process independently.
 Silk became Imperial China’s foremost export, and remained so for centuries.
 Silk still remains a popular commodity today, and when travelling to China one can visit sites along the silk road, a silk factory, and of course, go to some popular cities such as Shanghai, Hanzhou, and Suzhou which are renown for producing silk, to go and buy some straight from the source.